 All Clear Tone

 The Outdoor Warning Sirens do not give any “all clear” tones.
 When a siren is activated, it will sound for three (3) minutes before turning off automatically.
 It is important to remember that a siren turning off does NOT indicate that a threat is over.
+Monitor local media sources or NOAA Weather Radio for information on when a threat has ended.

 Siren Testing